maptime-ams/tracking_birds/maptime_gps-tracks_in_r.md

 ### Basic plotting functions

-We use the function 'get_map()' from package ggmap to download a satellite image for Texel, and subsequently plot the gull tracks on top of it, with different colours per bird.
+We use the function `get_map()` from package ggmap to download a satellite image for Texel, and subsequently plot the gull tracks on top of it, with different colours per bird, using ggplot2-functions.

-We create the figure using the package 'ggplot2' (http://docs.ggplot2.org/current/) and related package 'ggmap' for manipulating Google Earth imagery in R.

 ```{r make_maps}
 Texel <- get_map(location=c(4.7,53), zoom = 7, maptype ='satellite')